Obama headed to Georgia, Michigan, Wisconsin as vote nears - NewsBreak

 Obama headed to Georgia, Michigan, Wisconsin as vote nears

-WASHINGTON -- Former President Barack Obama is headed to Georgia, Michigan and Wisconsin in the closing days of the 2022 campaign to give a boost to Democrats running for governor, senator and on down the ballot.
+WASHINGTON (AP) — Former President Barack Obama is headed to Georgia, Michigan and Wisconsin in the closing days of the 2022 campaign to give a boost to Democrats running for governor, senator and on down the ballot.

 He goes first to Atlanta, where Stacey Abrams is taking on Republican Gov. Brian Kemp on Nov.
 8. She lost a close race to him in 2018.